Ard3ny/ard3ny.github.io/_posts/2023-06-18-Speedup-gerrit-ldap-login-time copy.md

 ## Change the Gerrit search-through LDAP scope

-To help the speed on the gerrit side of problem, try to define the exact OU's where users and groups are stored, pattern of name it should look for..
+To help the speed on the gerrit side of problem, try to define the exact "OUs" where users and groups are stored, pattern of name it should look for..

 ```
 vim /etc/gerrit.config